tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `sessionMode`: Select session behavior when user reconnects to application.
 Available options:

-1. `ALWAYS_NEW_SESSION`: New swing application is started for every Webswing session.
-(Session timeout will be set to 0)
+1. `ALWAYS_NEW_SESSION`: New Swing application is started for every Webswing session.
+It is recommended to increase the `maxClients` value for this setting.
+(Set "Session Timeout" to >0 to allow clients to reconnect on unstable connections)
 2. `CONTINUE_FOR_BROWSER`: Webswing session can be resumed **in the same browser** after connection is terminated (Session timeout applies).
 3. `CONTINUE_FOR_USER`: Swing session can be resumed **by the same user** from any computer after the connection is terminated(Session timeout applies).